htcondor/htcondor/docs/man-pages/condor_q.rst

     SEEK The total number of seek operations the application has performed on files.
-    XPUT The effective throughput (average bytes read and written per second) from the application’s point of view.
+    XPUT The effective throughput (average bytes read and written per second) from the application's point of view.
     BUFSIZE The maximum number of bytes to be buffered per file.
     BLOCKSIZE The desired block size for large data transfers.
 These fields are updated when a job produces a checkpoint or completes.
 If